samchungy/zod-openapi/README.md

 ### [@asteasolutions/zod-to-openapi](https://github.com/asteasolutions/zod-to-openapi)

-zod-openapi was created while trying to re-write the wonderful library to support auto registering schemas.
-However, the underlying structure of the library which consists of tightly coupled classes would not allow for this be done easily.
+zod-openapi was created while trying to re-write this library to support auto registering schemas.
+However, the underlying structure of the library which consists of tightly coupled classes would not allow for this be done easily in a way that I envisioned.
 As a result zod-openapi was born with the goal of keeping the Zod Schemas independent from the generation of the documentation.

 #### Migration